danalvarez/gr-quetzal1/README.md

 The transmitter code was also developed in GNURadio.
 Just like downlinks, commands are G3RUH-scrambled and NRZI-encoded, but frames are only encapsulated in HDLC, without the AX.25 header.

-To the user, the transmitter generates a Python QT GUI developed within GNURadio Companion.
+To the user, the transmitter shows a Python QT GUI developed within GNURadio Companion.
 [A barebones version of this same GUI](./apps/transmitter/tx_HDLC_doppler_simplified.grc) was developed to simplify the commanding process when taking and downloading photos from the satellite.

 The flowgraph is shown below.
 Each block is commented to explain its purpose.
+The `Generate Command` block contains an embedded Python block, which defines and generates each command.

 ![tx_flowgraph](/media/tx_flowgraph.png)